bgross0/tempo1/db/README.md

-# TaskJet Database Resources
+# Tempo Database Resources

-This directory contains database-related resources for the TaskJet application.
+This directory contains database-related resources for the Tempo application.

 ## Directory Structure